 - Dashboard-The Dashboard window provides you with Cisco IPICS system and resource information.
-For more information about the information that is included in this window, see the "Viewing the Information in the Dashboard Window" section on page 12-2. - Diagnostics-This window contains summary information about the Cisco IPICS server and the components of the Cisco IPICS system that interact with the server.
+For more information about the information that is included in this window, see the "Viewing the Information in the Dashboard Window" section on page 12-1. - Diagnostics-This window contains summary information about the Cisco IPICS server and the components of the Cisco IPICS system that interact with the server.
 From this window, you can also execute a diagnostic script and download the results of that diagnostic script and additional diagnostic information.
-For more information about the Diagnostics window, see the "Viewing Cisco IPICS Server Diagnostic Information" section on page 12-9
+For more information about the Diagnostics window, see the "Viewing Cisco IPICS Server Diagnostic Information" section on page 12-6 - System Logs-This window displays logging information for Cisco IPICS.
+This information can be useful for troubleshooting or debugging your system.
+For more information about the System Logs window, see the "Viewing the Cisco IPICS System Logs" section on page 12-9.